 OG Kush is the original, the best—it’s the one that started it all.
 This old-school strain is the grandfather of many high-CBD hemp strains and its reputation is unmatched.
 It has been around for a long time and while the exact heritage is unknown, we do know that it was born from a marriage of Hindu Kush, along with an unknown Californian variety.

-Kush Hemp Flowers
+Kush Hemp Flower Review

-If big nugs are what you’re looking for, Kush could be the strain for you.
+If big nugs and buds are what you’re looking for, Kush could be the strain for you.
 It produces massive hemp flowers with thick and plentiful leaves and a flourish of orange and red hairs.
 With an appearance that is backed by some impressive aromas, they’re distinct enough to stand out on any shelf, making for some remarkable hemp flowers.

 Kush Aroma and Flavors